StackShareStackShare

 In summary, Komodo IDE and Visual Studio Code are both powerful code editors, but they differ in terms of language support, user interface, availability, community support, built-in tools, and complexity.
 The choice between the two depends on the specific requirements and preferences of the user.

-Decisions about Komodo IDE and Visual Studio Code
+Advice on Komodo IDE, Visual Studio Code

-Kamaleshwar BN
+Kamaleshwar

 Visual Studio Code became famous over the past 3+ years I believe.
 The clean UI, easy to use UX and the plethora of integrations made it a very easy decision for us.
 Our gripe with Sublime was probably only the UX side.
 VSCode has not failed us till now, and still is able to support our development env without any significant effort.